Building Resilience While Marginalized (Insight From an Inclusive Naturopathic Doctor in Toronto)

 So how do you develop resilience?
-Well, it’s simpler than it may seem.
+Well, start with the foundation.

-Let’s start with the basics.
 It’s impossible to recover quickly if you’re low on sleep.
 Have you ever noticed that when you’re sleep deprived, you’re more emotional, more sluggish, and find it harder to handle stress?
-The opposite of all that is resilience.
+That’s the opposite of resilience.

 Unfortunately, the stress and anxiety of Living In This World can sometimes make it hard to sleep, causing a vicious cycle.